-- 22.3 In addition to the above private tests may be carried out as follows : - a) Each entered driver may carry out six private one-day tests with one car.
-Any replacement driver will only be allowed to carry out the number of test days the original driver had remaining. - b) Between 1 July and the end of the last Event of the Championship each team will be permitted six further one-day tests for the sole purpose of evaluating new drivers.
+- 22.3 In addition to the above private tests may be carried out as follows: - a) Each entered driver may carry out six private one-day tests with one car.
+Any replacement driver will only be allowed to carry out the number of test days the original driver had remaining. - b) Between 1 July and the end of the last Event of the Championship each team entered in the entire Championship will be permitted six further one-day tests for the sole purpose of evaluating new drivers.
+Each team will be permitted to use the number of cars they entered in the Championship at each of these tests.
 No such drivers may have taken part in, nor will be permitted to take part in, any Event counting towards the Championship.